 You are here

-The APVMA participates in various activities of the Organization for Economic Co-operation and Development (OECD), including the Working Group on Pesticides and Task Force on Biocides, Working Party on Manufactured Nanomaterials.
+The APVMA participates in various activities of the Organization for Economic Co-operation and Development (OECD) including:

 The Working Group on Pesticides is a committee that directs and oversees the work of the OECD Agricultural Pesticide Programme that encompasses agricultural pesticides.
 It is composed of government officials from OECD member countries, representatives from the European Commission and other international organisations, observers from the pesticide industry, and public interest non-governmental organisations.